chinamike65/hugo-tuolesi/content/book4/book4en.md

 When the door was about to be closed, the ugly woman steps up and says, "Don't close the door, I'll come in too, she's a lucky girl, I'm an unlucky woman, and I'm inseparable from the lucky girl.

 Lucky women are like wealth, and unlucky women are like disasters.
 If you have wealth, there will be disasters.
-When people have no blessings, wealth is a disaster.
+When people have no merit, wealth is a disaster.

-Therefore, wealth without blessings is a disaster, and there is no fortune.
+Therefore, wealth without merit is a disaster, and there is no fortune.
 If you have money, you will definitely get sick or have other problems.

 15